fabricez/ms-identity-javascript-tutorial/3-Authorization-II/2-call-api-b2c/README.md

 > In the steps below, "ClientID" is the same as "Application ID" or "AppId".

 1. Open the `SPA\public\authConfig.js` file.
-1. Find the key `Enter_the_Application_Id_Here` and replace the existing value with the application ID (clientId) of `msal-javascript-spa` app copied from the Azure portal.
+1. Find the key `Enter_the_Application_Id_Here` and replace the existing value with the application ID (clientId) of `msal-javascript-spa` app copied from the Microsoft admin center.
-1. Find the key `Enter_the_Tenant_Info_Here` and replace the existing value with your Azure AD tenant/directory ID.
+1. Find the key `Enter_the_Tenant_Info_Here` and replace the existing value with your Microsoft Entra tenant/directory ID.
 1. Find the key `Enter_the_Web_Api_Scope_Here` and replace the existing value with Scope.
 1. Find the key `policyName` and replace the existing value with Enter_The_Your_policy_Name.
 1. Find the key `b2cDomain` and replace the existing value with Enter_The_Tenant_Domain_name.